 Summary COVID-19 significantly disrupted the Health Department's workforce.
 In response to social distancing requirements and for our clients and staff's safety, the Health Department moved any employee who did not need to be in the office to remote work.
 Unfortunately, some teams are still working at the Health Department offices only because they do not have the technology necessary to work remotely (i.e., laptops and phones).
 COVID-19 has radically shifted the way everyone works and will continue to change how the Health Department must operate its programs to deliver the highest quality of service to the Lake County community.
 This program increases the Health Department workforce's resilience the this and future pandemics by providing the technology to make remote work an acceptable alternative for as many staff as possible without sacrificing services.
-It will also implement technology that enables the Health Department again to provide needed services that were stopped due to the pandemic (i.e., residential services).
-Also, the program will allow our programs to rethink how they must engage with the Lake County community moving forward (i.e., virtual focus groups). (i.e., virtual focus groups).
+It will also implement technology that enables the Health Department again to provide needed services that were stopped due to the pandemic (i.e., also implement technology that enables the Health Department again to